rx342/partio/README.md

 Note that because everything is wrapped, your configuration files should not be altered in any way (otherwise please [create an issue](https://github.com/rx342/partio/issues))!

-Since it is _personal_, it has some very opinionated options and should only be used temporarily (unless you want to have my identity and stuff on your computer).
+Since it is _personal_, it has some very opinionated options and should only be used temporarily (unless you want to have my identity, _e.g._ my git name & email, and other things on your computer).
 You can also check my wrapped `nvim` config: [rx342/nvim](https://github.com/rx342/nvim).

 ### Overlay

-This repository also exposes every packages so you can pull them easily via an overlay.
+This repository also exposes every wrapped packages so you can pull them easily via an overlay.

 ```nix
 # without flakes